PPSh-41: World War II

-The new weapon was produced in a network of factories in Moscow, with high-level local Party members made directly responsible for meeting production targets.
+The new weapon was produced in a network of factories in Moscow, with high-level local Party members made directly responsible for meeting production-targets.
 A few hundred weapons were produced in November 1941 and another 155,000 were made during the next five months.
 By spring 1942, the PPSh factories were producing roughly 3,069 units a day.
-Soviet production figures for 1942 indicate that almost 1.5 million units were produced.
-Its parts (excluding the barrel) could be produced by a relatively unskilled workforce with simple equipment available in an auto repair garage or tin shop, freeing more skilled workers for other tasks.
-The PPSh-41 uses 87 components compared to 95 for the PPD-40 and the PPSh could be manufactured with an estimated 5.6 machining hours (later revised to 7.3 hours) compared with 13.7 hours for the PPD.
+Soviet production figures for 1942 indicate an output of almost 1.5 million units.The PPSh-41 uses 87 components (compared to 95 for the PPD-40), and the PPSh could be manufactured with an estimated 5.6 machining hours (later revised to 7.3 hours) compared with 13.7 hours for the PPD.
 Barrel production was often simplified by using barrels for the 7.62mm Mosin–Nagant: the rifle barrel was cut in half and two PPSh barrels were made from it after machining the chamber for the 7.62×25mm Tokarev cartridge.